 Q. Does my Cottrell Scholars application include a budget, and what categories and items may be included?

 A. There is no provision for a budget in the Cottrell Scholars application.
-A Cottrell Scholars award provides $75,000 with considerable discretion for the PI.
+A Cottrell Scholars award provides $75,000 over a period of three years with considerable discretion for the PI.
 Expenditures need only conform to the RCSA spending guidelines provided at the time of funding.

 Q. Will a proposal that arrives after the August deadline be accepted?